DeaconSham/Jones-Calculus-Intensity-Calculator/README.md

-# Symbolic Jones Calculus Intensity Calculator
+# Jones Calculus Intensity Calculator

 A Python script that uses the `sympy` library to symbolically calculate the intensity of polarized light after it passes through a generic optical element.
 The calculation is based on the Jones calculus formalism used in optics.